digital-raven/raven/docs/user-guide.md

 Raven also ships with various emulators for retro and modern consoles.

 - dolphin-emu: Best-in-class GameCube / Wii emulator.
-- higan: Supports many retro consoles, but Raven includes it to tick SNES and NES support.
 - mame: Arcade games.
 - mupen64plus: Nintendo 64.
 - pcsxr: Sony's PlayStation.